 In 1924 the first edition of the 24 hours of Francorchamps took place one year after le Mans.
 And in 1925 the first Grand Prix was held, the GP of Europe, which was won by Antonio Ascari, the father of Alberto.

-In 1939 a new spectacular new corner was constructed with the goal to make Francorchamps one of the fastest circuits in Europe.
+In 1939 a spectacular new corner cut off l'Ancienne Douane, with the goal to make Francorchamps one of the fastest circuits in Europe.
 The name of that corner was Raidillon.

-This horrendous fast and very steep corner cut off the old l'Ancienne Douane hairpin.
-Because the Raidillon is "attached" to the Eau-Rouge, the lefthander which was originally the connection to the l'Ancienne Douane, many people call the Raidillon by mistake Eau-Rouge (See the article "Eau Rouge or Raidillon?" for more information).
+This horrendous fast and very steep Raidillon is attached to the remains of the old Eau Rouge corner, the left-hander which was originally the connection to the l'Ancienne Douane hairpin.
+Today many people call the Raidillon by mistake Eau-Rouge (See the article "Eau Rouge or Raidillon?" for more information).

 During World War Two there where no races at Francorchamps.
 But from December 1944 to January 1945 the circuit was in the middle of the Ardennes Offensive.

 The first post war races have been held in 1947.
 The lay out was changed a little bit from that year, because the intersection at Stavelot was cut off by a new fast and slightly banked corner.

 The pre war trend to make Francorchamps one of the fastest circuits was continued with this modification.

 The Malmedy Chicane was mainly used in the pre-war version of the track.
 First from 1921 to 1929.
 Than from 1934 to 1939.
 After World War Two the chicane was initially not used anymore, because of the trend to make the circuit faster.

 But at the end of the sixties safety became an issue.
 Spa-Francorchamps came under criticism for it's lack of safety, which resulted in the reuse of the Malmedy Chicane in 1970 for certain race classes.